I’ve been studying a lot lately. To study better, I’ve been doing the following six things.

 - Persistence.
 Many times I feel there is so much to do.
 I wish I could read faster and process information faster.
 However, what I’ve learned is that persistence is what will enable me to win in the end.

-Any person who does these six things will have less stress, less likelihood for depression, be more successful, and I think will enjoy their lives better and be able to do more good!
+Any person who does these six things will have less stress, less likelihood of depression, be more successful, and I think will enjoy their lives better and be able to do more good!